 - A running Jenkins instance at

-$JENKINS_HOST, with a user profile set up with admin access
+$JENKINS_HOST, with a Jenkins user profile set up with access to create jobs

 - A running Spinnaker instance, with access to configuration files, and in which you have set up Jenkins on Spinnaker

 Download the raw job xml config file with the command:

 curl -X GET \ -o "scriptJobConfig.xml" \ "https://storage.googleapis.com/jenkins-script-stage-config/scriptJobConfig.xml"

 Create the Jenkins job where your script will run.
 To create the job, you need the following information:

 $JENKINS_HOST: your running Jenkins instance with protocol (http/https - e.g. https://myjenkins.com or http://somejenkins:8080).

 $JOB_NAME: the name of the Jenkins job where your script runs.